-Once you're entering the new Subject record, there are a few bits of info that you'll enter:
+Once you're entering the new Subject record, you need to:

-Once you're done entering the subject info, click the "Save" button at the bottom of the record to save it.
+Once you're done entering the subject info, click the "Save" button at the top of the record to save it.

 Natural history & tobacco use data

 This protocol has two primary data recording forms, the Thoracic Malignancy Patient Info form (for most of the natural history data) and the Tobacco Use Hx form (for the tobacco use data).
-Both forms are accessible within a subject's record; existing data is present in the "Custom Data" tab within that record, and entry of new data takes place via the "My Workflows" menu at the top of the record.
+Both forms are accessible within a subject's record, in the "Forms" tab within that record, and entry of new data takes place in the same location.

 Entry of new natural history or tobacco use data

-- Search for and retrieve the relevant subject record so that it's visible in the lower-right Workspace pane.
+- Search for and retrieve the relevant subject record so that it's open.

-- Click the "My Workflows" menu at the top left of the pane.
+- Click the "Forms" tab at the top of the record.

-Once saved, the new record will appear in the "Custom Data" tab of the subject's record.
+Once saved, the new record will appear in the "Forms" tab of the subject's record.

 Viewing existing natural history or tobacco use data

-All existing data for subjects is visible within the "Custom Data" tab of the subject's record.
+All existing data for subjects is visible within the "Forms" tab of the subject's record.